India's quantum computer

-India's quantum computer is the proposed and planned quantum computer to be developed by 2026.
+India's quantum computer is the proposed and planned quantum computer to be developed in India by 2026.
 A quantum computer is a computer based on quantum phenomena and governed by the principles of quantum mechanics in physics.
 The development in the field of quantum computing in the world is also intricately linked to India.
 The legacy of quantum computing in India can be traced back from the period of Indian theoretical physicist Satyendra Nath Bose.
 His last four publication on quantum statistics and condensed matter physics led to the foundation of quantum mechanics.
 It was published in the year 1924.